 TAP INTO YOUR STRENGTHS

 We develop students’ executive function skills through mentorship and movement.
 Untapped’s approach to supporting students helps them gain confidence and increase independence.

 Middle and high school students are individually paired with a mentor who helps them develop executive function skills to succeed in school and beyond.

 - Pair with a mentor to guide executive function skill development and drive accountability.

-- Develop the tactics to help break down schoolwork each week into manageable tasks.
+- Develop tactics to help break down schoolwork into manageable tasks each week.

-- Receive academic support and find focus in the homework center.
+- Find focus and receive academic support in the homework center.

-We work with students from a variety of institutions to improve executive function skills in a challenging academic environment.
+We work with students from a variety of institutions to improve executive function skills in their rigorous academic environments.

 - Establish routines to break down assignments into achievable tasks each week.

-- Stay accountable with weekly check-ins by text, call, or email from a mentor.
+- Stay accountable with weekly check-ins by texts, calls, or emails from a mentor.